totalopenstation/totalopenstation/docs/index.rst

 .. _IOSA: http://www.iosa.it/

+Damien Gaignon, land surveyor, has joined the project in september 2015.

 Total Open Station is licensed under the GNU General Public License version 3 or, at your option, any later version.